Numbing lube safe for anal sex?

 Is numbing anal lube safe to use?
 It’s the only way I feel relaxed...
 I've always been too nervous to relax if we try to have anal without it.

-Numbing lube isn't inherently harmful; however, its purpose is to temporarily deaden the sensors in the body that tell you when something isn't right, which may cause problems.
+Numbing lube isn't inherently harmful; however, numbing lube temporarily deadens the sensors in the body that can tell you when something isn't right, which may cause problems.
 If you can't hear what your body is telling you, this could lead to a painful and even dangerous end result after the numbing lube wears off.
-Although anal sex and stimulation may be the source of pleasure for many men and women because of the anus's proximity to the male prostate gland (aka the male g-spot) and the female g-spot, it may also be uncomfortable for others.
+Although anal sex and stimulation may be the source of pleasure for many men and women because of the anus's proximity to the male prostate gland (a.k.a., the male g-spot) and the female g-spot, it may also be uncomfortable for others.
 This is because people's backdoors consist of thin, sensitive tissues that are prone to tears and irritation especially since the anus, unlike the vagina, doesn't produce its own lubrication.
 If you feel any pain or notice bleeding after anal sex, this could be a sign of some internal damage.
-To learn more about this you may read Pain from anal sex and how to prevent it.

 If you're the one being penetrated, your partner may also help by running one or few substantially lubricated finger(s) (the thicker the lube, the better to avoid the need for continual application) along your sphincter muscles to help them relax before you begin.
-As some say, "Lick it before you stick it" — make sure your anus is well lubricated before entering.
 As objects slide in, consider amping up your communication, whether through words or sounds, to your partner of what feels good and what doesn't, and take it slow.

 If these tips don't help, consider talking to your partner and discussing:

 - What else may be affecting your ability to relax, perhaps emotional reasons instead or in combination with physical reasons?

 - Is your partner going about it with too much gusto?

 - What are alternatives to anal sex that would be pleasurable for both of you?